 What recommendations can we make now?

 On the ground, each individual hotel can use these insights to strategically prioritize how they allocate their resources.
-In particular, they should check their A/C units and replace or repair problematic/noise ones.
+In particular, they should check their air conditioners and replace or repair problematic/noisy units.

 Meanwhile, on a corporate level, Best Western should look to institute a more stringent equipment testing policy, fixing these issues before they hurt guest experiences.
 Already, Best Western’s management team can claim a quick, cost-effective win for their brand.
 And we’re still not finished with our analysis.

 Drilling Down into Cleanliness Uncovers Another Issue With the Air Conditioning

 While examining the topic of “Cleanliness”, we saw that “mildew smell” scored as one of the most negative themes for guests.
-This is quite understandable: nobody wants to sleep somewhere that smells like a feral raccoon, let alone the hotel they’re paying for.
+This is quite understandable: nobody wants to sleep somewhere that smells like a wet raccoon, let alone in a hotel they’re paying for.

 What’s causing this mildew smell?
 Let’s dive into some individual reviews to find supporting context.